Master of Arts in English

 - Opportunity to be part of an active intellectual, artistic, and social community.

-For further information, read through our Frequently Asked Questions.
+For further information, read through our Frequently Asked Questions and advice about graduate school.
+You can also view our brochure [pdf].

 The Graduate Newsletter, published twice each semester, includes important deadlines, upcoming course offerings, Teaching Assistant positions, language exam information, comprehensive exams, thesis deadlines and other important announcements.